vsoch/vsoch.github.io/_posts/2018/2018-09-04-testing-experiments.md

 </div>

 Those icons are beautiful.
-This, along with the "Breath Counting Task" were the first two for which I finally chiseled together a complete workflow that I've wanted for quite some time.
-We put together what I would consider the start of my definition for a tested reproducible experiment.
-Yes, there are improvements to make, but the duct taped thing has taken shape!
-And it's a beautiful beastie.

 ### The Workflow Setup

+Since I've described the workflow with the "Breath Counting Task" I'll show you this briefly.
 As we did previously, we also start with a
 <a href="https://github.com/expfactory-experiments/nback-10min-animals" target="_blank">Github
 repository</a>